vfaronov/httpolice/doc/api.rst

 HTTPolice can be used as a Python library: for example, to analyze requests or responses as part of a test suite.
+It is **not intended** to be used inside live production processes.

 Example